Particular/docs.particular.net/persistence/sql/outbox_modes_sqlpersistence_[6,).partial.md

  - storing the outbox record
  - persisting the application state change applied via `SynchronizedStorageSession`

 In addition to that connection managed by NServiceBus, users can open their own database connections in the message handlers.
-If the underlying database technology supports distributed transactions managed by Microsoft Distributed Transaction Coordinator -- MS DTC (e.g. SQL Server, Oracle or PostgreSQL), the transaction gets escalated to a distributed transaction.
+If the underlying database technology supports distributed transactions managed by the Microsoft Distributed Transaction Coordinator (MSDTC) (e.g. SQL Server, Oracle or PostgreSQL), the transaction is escalated to a distributed transaction.

-The `TransactionScope` mode is most useful in legacy scenarios such as when migrating from MSMQ transport to a messaging infrastructure that does not support MSDTC.
-In order to maintain consistency, the outbox has to be used in place of distributed transport-database transactions.
-If the legacy database cannot be modified to add the outbox table, the only option is to place the outbox table in a separate database and use distributed transactions between the databases.
+The `TransactionScope` mode is most useful in legacy scenarios such as when migrating from the MSMQ transport to a messaging infrastructure that does not support MSDTC.
+To maintain consistency, the outbox must be used instead of the distributed transactions which previously included the transport and the database.
+If the outbox table cannot be added to the legacy database, it may be placed in a separate database, but access to both databases must be included in distributed transactions.

-When necessary, the outbox transaction isolation level can also be adjusted.
-The change in the isolation level affects all data access operations done within the transaction.
-This should be only done if the business logic that is executed by the handler within the outbox transaction requires higher than default (`Read Committed`) isolation level to guarantee correctness (e.g. `Repeatable Read` or `Serializable`).
-Adjusting the isolation level is also possible when not using `TransactionScope` mode:
+If required, the outbox transaction isolation level may be adjusted:

 snippet: SqlPersistenceOutboxIsolationLevel

+A change in the isolation level affects all data access included in transactions.
+This should be done only if the business logic executed by message handlers within outbox transactions requires higher than the default isolation level (`Read Committed`) to guarantee correctness (e.g. `Repeatable Read` or `Serializable`).
+The isolation level may also be adjusted when not using `TransactionScope` mode.

-Note: Adjusting the isolation level requires version 6.1 of SQL Persistence or higher.
+Note: Adjusting the isolation level requires SQL Persistence version 6.1 or higher.